reimagined/hacker-news-resolve/README.md

 }
 ```

-We can use the existing story aggregate without creating a particular aggregate for a comment, as it depends on a story.
+You can use an existing story's aggregate without creating a particular aggregate for a comment, as it depends on the story.
-You should validate all input fields and check whether an aggregate exists.
+Validate all input fields and check whether an aggregate exists:

 ```js
 // ./common/aggregates/story.js